Code-Institute-Submissions/RoVsEk23-Milestone1-Project-SCC/README.md

 Project Name: Selsey Cricket Club – Official Website

+Wireframes for desktop and mobile added to wireframes folder.

 Selsey Cricket Club is a fictional cricket club formed of cricket players who live in and around Crawley, West Sussex.
 They play recreational cricket on weekends and currently have three teams that play pre-scheduled games with other similar teams during the summer.
-The principle purpose of the website is to provide an online presence for club and generate interest and membership from local players to expand the club.
+The principle purpose of the website is to provide an online presence for the club and generate interest and membership from local players to expand the club.
-The this a static site that was developed using HTML, CSS and Bootstrap.
+This is a a static site that was developed using HTML, CSS and Bootstrap.
 Other tools used are Google Fonts and Font Awesome.
 The site consists of 5 pages.
 1. Homepage
 2. About Us Page